zulfadlizainal/engineer/docs/lte_mbb/lte_mbb_overview.md

 #### Supported Bandwidths

-The bandwidths defined by the standard are 1.4, 3, 5, 10, 15, and 20 MHz.
+The bandwidths defined by the standard are <mark>1.4, 3, 5, 10, 15, and 20 MHz</mark>.
 The table below shows how many subcarriers and resource blocks there are in each bandwidth for uplink and downlink.

 | Bandwidth  | Resource Blocks  | Subcarriers (downlink)  | Subcarriers (uplink)  |
 |------------|------------------|-------------------------|-----------------------|